nafna-f/proposalbuilder/PROPOSAL.md

 Signals will be used to disconnect and show applicable player(s) messages should the other client disconnect (i.e Player2 quit...).

+I am responsible for 100% of the project.
+I will begin with setting the connections and being able to share information and print statements on both clients and then begin making the actual game.

+Structs will be used to hold round information.
+Annd that's about it for data structures, other than basic structures like ints, etc.

 # The Timeline
 `January 9-12` - Get connections and transferring information done (The 'Systems' part, arguably in my opinion the hardest part).